MarcosEsparza/engineering-portfolio/README.md

 - Computed density, velocity, and Mach number at the compressor inlet (station 1) and nozzle exit (station 5), confirming a high-speed but subsonic exhaust jet.
 - Estimated inlet and nozzle mass flow rates and checked approximate conservation of mass across the engine.
 - Built a 1-D control-volume momentum model to predict static thrust and compared it to load-cell thrust measurements (prediction ≈9.5 lbf vs. ≈11 lbf measured, about 14% low).
-- Discussed discrepancies in terms of probe placement, non-uniform exhaust flow, and real losses vs. the ideal Brayton-cycle assumptions.
+- Interpreted discrepancies in terms of probe placement, non-uniform exhaust flow, and departures from ideal Brayton-cycle assumptions.

 **Report:** [PDF](/engineering-portfolio/assets/img/Performance%20Analysis%20of%20a%20Turbojet%20Engine.pdf)